JustJoshRiley/BMR-Custom-Calculator/README.md

 -clone or form the github

--runn bmr.py in the terminal
+-run bmr.py in the terminal